-Thinking of marrying in the United Kingdom?
-Before you do, consider the requirements and make sure you fulfill them.
+Before you marry in the United Kingdom consider the requirements and make sure you can fulfill them.
 You don't want your wedding delayed simply because you left an item off your checklist!

 ID Requirement and Residency Requirements

 You will need a passport or another identity document.
 If either of you is under 18, a birth certificate is required.
 The UK prefers to have everyone bring a birth certificate.
 They will want proof of your name, age, marital status, and nationality.
 Visitors need to satisfy both the residential qualification of 7 days and the 15 waiting days before they can marry in the UK.

 If you are divorced or widowed, you need to show evidence such as an original death certificate or divorce absolute certificate with the original court seal.
 The UK will not accept photocopies.

 Fees and waiting periods can change at any time—always make sure you check in advance, so as not to be unprepared.